Automated License Plate Readers (ALPR)

 WHAT IS ALPR DATA?

-ALPR data consists of images of license plates from the ALPR cameras and the date, time, and location of the image.
-CVPD images remain in the CVPD ALPR database for 30 days and are automatically deleted 30 days from the photo date.
+Regarding CVPD’s Flock ALPR Program, those images of rear license plates from vehicles remain in the ALPR database for 30 days and are automatically deleted 30 days from the photo date.
 Once deleted, the photos cannot be retrieved for any purpose.
 It should be noted that ALPR data does not contain any other information on the vehicle.
 For example, Flock cameras do not collect personal information, such as the registered owner’s name or address for any vehicle, nor any information about who was inside any vehicle, nor does the ALPR database provide a link to any other confidential law enforcement database.
 It is a stand-alone system.
-California state law prohibits sharing law enforcement ALPR data to any other law enforcement agency outside the state of California and any federal law enforcement agency.
+California state law prohibits sharing law enforcement ALPR data to any other law enforcement agency outside the state of California and any federal law enforcement agency under California Senate Bill 34.
+In addition, no CVPD-owned ALPR data is utilized for any immigration purposes pursuant to California Senate Bill 54, also known as the California Values Act.

 WHO CAN ACCESS ALPR DATA?